singhdilveer1/FlashProject/README.md

 This functionality was disabled by Adobe in the final versions for some reason.

 But they left a loophole and this easy-to-understand windows batch script leverages just that.
-It's not the most elegant solution, but it's adequate for accomplishing our goals, preserving SWF files.
+It's not the most elegant solution, but it's adequate for accomplishing our main goal, preserving SWF files.

 ### Usage -
 - You can either drag-and-drop your shockwave file onto FlashProject.cmd or launch it directly.